mgerstner/buffer-overflow-training/examples/stack_frame/README.md

 Inspecting the Stack Frame Handling
 ===================================

-This program is not much more than a simple function call with a parameter passed and some local variables put onto the stack by caller and callee.
+This C program is not much more than a simple function call with a parameter passed and some local variables put onto the stack by caller and callee.

 Building and Disassembling the Program
 --------------------------------------

-Build and disassemble this program for a better understanding of the stack frame logic.
+Build and disassemble this program for a better understanding of the stack frame logic as it is performed by an actual C compiler.

 ```sh
 $ make